Best places to see in Lijiang: old town and surroundings

 2. Shu He Village

-3. Lake La Shi Hai
+3. Lake Lashi

-If you just want to see the old part of Lijiang in one or two days is enough.
+If you just want to see the old part of Lijiang in two or three days is enough.
 If you also want to see the surroundings, I recommend a couple more days.
 After seeing the old part of Lijiang you can, like almost everybody does, take the opportunity to visit the Tiger Leaping Gorge.
 They say it is one of the most impressive natural areas in China.
 In the next article I will relate that experience.

 If you want to come on a trip to Yunnan and visit Lijiang you can have a look at our organized trip through Yunnan.
 You can also take a look at my list of Practical Tips for travelling in China.
 Finally, comment, evaluate and/or share to help us keep growing.